Laura Ruderman: Personal life

 Laura Ruderman's stepson, Jacob B. Greenburg, was arrested and charged with arson and reckless burning during the Seattle riots in September 2020.
 Laura Ruderman appeared in court on September 29 to vouch for her stepson.
-After being released on bail Jacob B. Greenburg was arrested again on October 16, 2020 for assaulting a police officer.
+After being released on bail Jacob B. Greenburg was arrested again on October 16, 2020, for assaulting a police officer.
 Video of Greenburg's assault with a metal baseball bat swung at the head of a Seattle Police Department bike officer was widely shared during the riots in Seattle in 2020.

-Early legislative work

-Laura Ruderman represented the 45th Legislative District in Washington State from 1999 to 2005.